Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists. No Credit Card Required.

 Here at Coolhead Tech, we use our expertise in Google Apps for Work and other high-end cloud solutions to equip businesses with the latest and greatest.
-In this article, we'll be explaining how to get Chrome OS Kiosk Mode up and running on your Chrome devices, as well as those concepts to start with.
+In this article, we'll be explaining how easy it is to set up Chrome OS Kiosk Mode and running on your Chrome devices, as well as those concepts to start with.

 Chrome Devices and Chrome for Work